SvenTiigi/FlyoverKit/README.md

 ```

 ## FlyoverMapView
 The `FlyoverMapView` is a preconfigured `MKMapView` with an embedded `FlyoverCamera`.
-The `FlyoverMapView` offers various convenience functions for example starting a flyover with a `MKAnnotation` object or setting a supported Flyover `MapType`.
+The `FlyoverMapView` offers various convenience functions for example starting a flyover with a `MKAnnotation` object or setting a supported flyover `MapType`.

 ```swift
 // Initialize with default configuration theme and standard MapType